stubma/cocos2dx-classical/README.md

 * CCScrollView adds getTouchPoint to get last touch position
 * CCRepeatForever override stop method
 * setShaderProgram can specify uniform values so that one shader can be shared by many nodes
+* Lua related
+	* quick 3.x binding generator is migrated, renamed as autolua
+	* engine lua binding is generated
+	* HelloLua project is debugged and fine
+	* use ccScriptFunction struct to replace int handler, modified all related code
+	* make it easy to pass self parameter to script callback
+	* adding more shared library, in scripting/lua/script
+	* add lfs to easily load lua files under a folder, fix conflict between Cocos2dxLuaLoader and lfs
+	* fix some bugs of tolua_fix
+	* luajit is precompiled but not enabled because it doesn't support 64 bit, but you can directly use it if you want
+	* CCNotification script observer can get extra parameters now

 How to use CCImagePicker
 ==========================